Arknight007/Nexus-tic-Tac-Toe/README.md

 ## [Click Here to PLAY](https://v0-three-in-a-row-six.vercel.app/) ##

 A futuristic implementation of the classic tic-tac-toe game, built with Next.js, TS and React.
-This project features a sleek cyberpunk aesthetic with animated components, intelligent AI, and responsive design.

 ## 📚 Tech Stack